-The use of personal pronouns are traditionally analyzed either as deictic or as anaphoric.
-In absence of any linguistic context, the pronoun he in (4a) most likely refers to an object that must be in some way prominent in the context or "easy to access".
-This deictic interpretation of the pronoun is licensed if the pronoun is accompanied by a demonstration or if the non-linguist context contains some prominent or salient object.
-Background knowledge may play an important role, too.
-A pronoun is interpreted anaphorically, if it refers to an object that has been already introduced into the discourse, as in (4b).
-The analysis of pronouns is crucial for any theory of reference.
-Therefore, examples similar to (4c) and (4d) have been discussed since classical times illustrating the interaction with other expressions and constructions, like conditionals.

-- (4a) He will be late again.

-- (4b) A man walks.
-He whistles.

-- (4c) If a man is in Athens he is not in Rhodes.

-- (4d) If a man has a donkey he beats it.
+- The use of personal pronouns is traditionally analyzed either as deictic or as 116 anaphoric.
+In absence of any linguistic context, the pronoun he in (4a) most likely 117 refers to an object that must be in some way prominent in the context or "easy to 118 access".
+This deictic interpretation of the pronoun is licensed if the pronoun is 119 accompanied by a demonstration or if the non-linguist context contains some 120 prominent or salient object.
+Background knowledge may play an important role, 121 too.
+A pronoun is interpreted anaphorically, if it refers to an object that has been 122 already introduced into the discourse, as in (4b).
+The analysis of pronouns is 123 crucial for any theory of reference.
+Therefore, examples similar to (4c) and (4d) 124 have been discussed since classical times illustrating the interaction with other 125 expressions and constructions, like conditionals.
+126 - 127 (4a) He will be late again. - 128 (4b) A man walks.
+He whistles. - 129 (4c) If a man is in Athens he is not in Rhodes. - 130 (4d) If a man has a donkey he beats it.